Taxes in Portugal: Everything Expats Need to Know

 • Standard rate: 23 percent in mainland Portugal, 16 percent in the Azores, and 22 percent in Madeira for all remaining taxable goods and services.
 For more information, please refer to Article 18 of the Value Added Tax (VAT) Code.

 Tax is automatically deducted from pay slips, but you must complete an annual tax return.
-Your income tax rates are determined by calculating your taxable income earned and the corresponding tax rate, and removing any legal deductions (e.g., education or health-related expenses).
+Your income tax rates are determined by calculating your taxable income and the corresponding tax rate, then subtracting any deductions.

-IRS is considered individual income tax and is filed individually, but couples and civil partnerships can opt to file jointly.
-In this case, tax rates are charged on the total taxable income of the household members.
+IRS is also considered an individual income tax and is filed individually, but couples and civil partnerships can opt to file jointly.
+In this case, tax rates are applied to the household members’ total taxable income.

 Portuguese Income Tax BandsPortuguese Tax Rate